Personal Growth isn’t easy or comfortable. But it’s necessary for ensuring our psychological well-being and fulfilling our potential.

-God wants you and I to love Him, ourselves and others deeply—with all of our heart, soul, and mind (1 Pt.
+God wants you and I to love Him, with all of our heart, soul, and mind (1 Pt.
 4:8; Lk.
-10:27).
+10:27) and love ourselves and others deeply.
 And He wants you to learn how to see ALL of your life experiences from His perspective which is ALWAYS good, pleasing, perfect AND wise.

 And you know what?
 God wants us to seek and depend on Him (not people, not our possessions, not our performance, not our position, not our power and not our popularity) for everything we need (Mt.
 6:33).
 There’s no need for us to be preoccupied with getting.

 Instead, we need to just relax and respond to what God is giving us and promises to give us (Mt.6:29-32).
 And we need to realize that it’s God’s power and presence working in us—giving us the desire AND power to do what pleases Him (Phil.
 2:13).
 So I lovingly ask you.